kvalle/schmansible/article.md

 # Provisioning a Conference

-> Introduction about who we are, what JavaZone and Ansible is, and what we want to communicate with this article.
+> TODO: Introduction about who we are, what JavaZone and Ansible is, and what we want to communicate with this article.

 ## The JavaZone Systems